 But… you can’t say you’re good at product.
 Because you’ve never actually touched the actual, honest-to-god, really-real product.
 You can’t.

-Fact: Without long-term engagement with the real world — with many human customers — you have no idea if you are any good at making or designing products.
+Fact: Without long-term engagement with the real world — without many human, not institutional, customers — you have no idea if you are any good at making or designing products.

 A product cannot exist in a vacuum.
-Without a customer, it’s not a product, it’s just a project.
+Without customers, it’s not a product, it’s just a project.
+With a single, speculative institutional customer, it’s just acquisition bait.

 As famed management thinker Peter Drucker wrote, “The purpose of a business is to create a customer.”
 He elaborated, later, that the purpose includes keep and serve a customer, too.
 All true.
 Sub “business” with “product” and it is still true… if not more so.
 It’s a statement so spare, and simple, that it’s undeniable: